Ben-Towler/Ben-Towler/README.md

 Currently looking for collaborators.

 ### I'm currently learning
-Improving my knowledge of TypeScript, Redux and Ionic.
+Ionic framework & Redux Saga

 ### Live Projects
 A few projects I've worked on recently.
 I was responsible for wireframing and the full development of each project.